-The Council's Corporate Plan 2018-2022 seeks to ensure that Business moves here and invests, our existing businesses grow.
+One of the key Outcomes of the Mayor's Business Plan 2022-2026 seeks to ensure that Croydon is a place of opportunity for business, earning and learning.
 The covid pandemic has had a significant financial impact on business nationally, notably the hospitality sector.
 The Government introduced 'pavement licenses' via the Business and Planning Act 2020 in an effort to support hospitality businesses get back on their feet as they emerged from lockdown.
-Aiding the recovery (and therefore assisting with the growth) of the hospitality sector in the borough and supporting the extension of the 'pavement licensing' facility meets one of the aims of the Corporate Plan.
+Aiding the recovery (and therefore assisting with the growth) of the hospitality sector in the borough and supporting the extension of the 'pavement licensing' facility meets one of the aims of the Mayor's Business Plan.